ibm-build-lab/cloud-pak-sandboxes/installer/README.md

 ![sample2](./images/activity-log.png)
 **NOTE:** the workspace activity plan logs will print out the Cloud Pak console *url*, *username* and *password* once the installation is complete.
 Once the cloud pak has been installed and the admin/password credentials are provided, please change the password immediately.

-## Deleting the Cloud Pak resources
+## Deleting The Workspace and Resources

 ### 1. Log in to your [IBM Cloud](http://cloud.ibm.com) account
 ### 2. Select "Schematics workspaces" from the resource menu on top left column of IBM Cloud Console